Skip to main content

 Will my material be shared with anyone else?

-Your work may be discussed in closed, private editing groups on LinkedIn, Facebook, or other private editing forums, in a confidential manner with specific details removed, if assistance is needed in providing the best edit possible.
+Your writing may be discussed in closed, private editing groups on LinkedIn, Facebook, or other private editing forums, in a confidential manner with specific details removed, if assistance is needed in providing the best edit possible.
 Your material will be disguised to the best of our ability.
 Like, replacing every noun in a sentence with the word “cows.”

 How do I submit my material to you?